Generic Name: Methadone hydrochloride

 Risks Specific to Abuse of Methadone Hydrochloride Tablets

-Abuse of Methadone hydrochloride tablets poses a risk of overdose and death.
+Abuse of Methadone hydrochloride tablet poses a risk of overdose and death.
 This risk is increased with concurrent abuse of Methadone and alcohol or other substances.
-Methadone hydrochloride tablets are for oral use only and must not be injected.
+Methadone hydrochloride tablet is for oral use only and must not be injected.
 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.

 Proper assessment and selection of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.